 Is it just me and my imagination, or is airline security becoming more irrational every day?
 For instance, consider the security check before boarding.
 It is adamant and removes all nail scissors regardless of size, but as soon as you board the aircraft, the steward gives you a glass bottle with a smile and offer you to buy more in the tax-free.
 A Molotov cocktail kit can be yours for a few bucks.
 In fact, there are often sharper plastic knives in the air than there are penknives on the ground.

 They are also very suspicious about any liquids brought on board, unless you place it in a bottle and say it’s for your little child.
 For some reason they seem to believe that people with children are incapable of performing bad things.
 And why bother with liquids in the first place, when there is stuff such as Semtex.
 It doesn’t show up on X-ray machines and smells of marzipan.

 Some airlines remove row 13 out of superstition, but they love to place people next to an emergency exit door where anyone may reach for the open handle while sleepwalking.

 This “no brain” attitude extends to passengers as well.
 I read about an American architect going to a plane at JFK, who had to change t-shirt prior to boarding because it contained Arabic text which supposedly frightened passengers.
 On another flight going from Spain to England, passengers were requesting the removal of another passenger since he kept looking at his watch.

 After 9/11, a lot of new rules were introduced.
 The pilots were locked into their flight decks and the stewards have to remember ridiculous passwords to enter.

-I understand the very real threat of terrorism, but I believe it would be wise to beat the bad guys by applying smart security instead of enforcing yet another restriction.
+I understand the very real threat of terrorism, but I believe it would be wise to beat the bad guys by applying smart security instead of panic-enforcing yet another restriction.